The Modern Supply Chain Is Snapping

 The problem was unrelated to the novel coronavirus, and in any other time, it would have been a small hiccup on the way to finding replacement gowns.
 But then, as the virus surged, so did demand for gowns, both in and out of China, leaving Watkins and his colleagues scrambling.
 “This is probably as bad as I’ve seen it,” he said in a phone interview.

-We’ve built a global supply chain that runs on outsourcing and thin margins, and the novel coronavirus has exposed just how delicate it is.
-“I guess we've done a good enough job within the health-care supply chain of getting pricing down to the point that the vendors don't have a lot of extra margin or slack to play with,” said Watkins.
+We’ve built a global supply chain that runs on outsourcing and thin margins, and the coronavirus has exposed just how delicate it is.
+“I guess we’ve done a good enough job within the health-care supply chain of getting pricing down to the point that the vendors don’t have a lot of extra margin or slack to play with,” Watkins said.
 So when demand spikes, everyone feels it.

-That means someone like Doug Watkins ends up appealing to state and federal authorities for help.
-The WHO is asking manufacturers to ramp up production of personal protective equipment for health-care workers.
+That means someone like Watkins ends up appealing to state and federal authorities for help.
+The World Health Organization is asking manufacturers to ramp up production of personal protective equipment for health-care workers.
 There is a strategic reserve of health-care supplies, which the White House has discussed tapping.
-And now, it’s invoking the Defense Production Act.
+And now it’s invoking the Defense Production Act.

 But across other industries, the supply chain doesn’t have a similar cushion.
 And the strain is obvious.
-The Institute for Supply Management, which conducts monthly economic surveys, found that nearly 75 percent of the companies they contacted in late February and early March reported some kind of supply chain disruption due to the novel coronavirus.
-And 44 percent of companies didn’t have a plan to deal with this kind of disruption.
-“That is a little surprising in this day and age,” said ISM’s CEO Tom Derry, in an interview.
+The Institute for Supply Management, which conducts monthly economic surveys, found that nearly 75 percent of the companies it contacted in late February and early March reported some kind of supply-chain disruption due to the coronavirus.
+And 44 percent of the companies didn’t have a plan to deal with this kind of disruption.
+“That is a little surprising in this day and age,” ISM’s CEO, Tom Derry, said in an interview.

 Anne Applebaum: The coronavirus called America’s bluff